Constipation Symptoms. Is there a relationship between Constipation and Food Intolerance?

 Constipation can be extremely uncomfortable, dangerous and frustrating.
 It is extremely common and is a symptom of food intolerance, as well as many other health conditions.
 The polar opposite of diarrhoea, constipation has often been confused as having difficulty during defecation and can present the sensation of incomplete bowel evacuation.

 What causes it?

-There are many causes of constipation, including a food intolerance, lack of water consumption and having a diet which is lacking in fibre.
+There are many causes of constipation, including food intolerance, lack of water consumption and having a diet that is lacking in fibre.
 Sometimes, constipation can be caused by psychological factors and it is essential that you find out the root cause.

 If you are struggling to identify the cause of your constipation, then you should consult your GP immediately.

 It can be painful as well as being harmful to the body.
 The slow passage of stool through to the large intestine can lead to prolonged absorption of water.
 This then results in stools that are painful, and are often dry, hard and painful or uncomfortable to pass.